 We determine LIBOR using the rate, expressed as a percentage per annum, for U.S. dollar deposits of the applicable maturity set by ICE Benchmark Administration Limited ("ICE") as of 11:00 a.m.
 (London time) on the related Adjustment Date (the "ICE Method").
 Rates determined by ICE are currently displayed on Bloomberg L.P.'s page "BBAM."
 That page, or any other page that may replace BBAM on that service or any other service authorized by ICE to display the rates it determines for deposits in U.S. dollars, is a "Designated Page."
 Rates determined by ICE are currently rounded to five decimal places.
-Although ICE provided assurances that there will be no initial changes to the manner in which the rate is calculated or to data collection methodologies, we can provide no assurance that there will be no such changes in the future.
+We cannot provide any assurance that there will be no changes to the manner in which the rate is calculated or to data collection methodologies.
 In addition, we cannot assure you that LIBOR for any distribution date accurately represents the offered rate applicable to loans in U.S. dollars for a stated period between leading European banks or that LIBOR will continue to be widely used as a benchmark interest rate.

 If LIBOR determined under the ICE Method does not appear on the Designated Page as of 11:00 a.m.
-(London time) on an Adjustment Date, or if the Designated Page is not then available, LIBOR for that date will be the most recently published LIBOR determined under the ICE Method.
+(London time) on an Adjustment Date, or if the Designated Page is not then available,

+LIBOR for that date will be the most recently published LIBOR determined under the ICE Method.
 In the event that any other entity assumes the administration of LIBOR from ICE, LIBOR shall be determined, in our sole discretion, either (i) on the basis of the succeeding administrator's LIBOR determination method, or (ii) by our designation of an alternative determination method or index that has performed, or that we expect to perform, in a manner substantially similar to the ICE Method.
 We will select an alternative index only if tax counsel advises us that the alternative index will not cause any affected Pass-Through Pools to lose their classification as grantor trusts.
 We can provide no assurance that any alternative LIBOR determination method or index will yield the same or similar economic results over the lives of the affected Pass-Through Certificates.